12deg/generator-12deg-library/README.md

 # Yeoman generator for library

-This Yeoman generator helps you set up a library (monorepo) with two available generators: `app` and `fastify-plugin`.
+This yeoman generator helps set up a library (monorepo).

 ## Generators
   - **app**: sets up a new monorepo